 Getting started

-dusk is a small systems language that compiles to native code.
+Dusk is a small systems language that compiles to native code.
 This page gets the toolchain onto your machine and takes you from an empty file to a running program.

-If you want to try the language before installing anything, the playground runs dusk in the browser.
+If you want to try the language before installing anything, the playground runs Dusk in the browser.

 Requirements